ESPRI-Mod/prodiguer-docs/deployments/0.4.0.0/report.rst

 - Deployment impact: blocker

 - Action: MG will debug front-end to verify that the web-service is returning page setup data correctly.
 If the web-service response is OK then MG will debug javascript to see if a web-service parsing issue is causing the issue.
+He has not been able to replicate this in dev environment.

-**Some job related web-socket events are not being pushed to the browser.  unicode decoding issues are being logged on the web-server and this appears to be causing the event push to be aborted.**
+**Some job related web-socket events are not being pushed to the browser, they are related to unicode decoding issues.**

 - Deployment impact: blocker